informalsystems/hermes/ci/README.md

 __Note__: This assumes you are running this the first time, if not, please ensure you follow the steps to [clean up the containers](#cleaning-up) before running it again.

-1. Clone the `ibc-rs` repo
+1. Clone the `ibc-rs` repo.

-2. Go into the repository folder
+2. Go into the repository folder:

     `cd ibc-rs`

-3. Build the relayer container image (this might take a few minutes since it will do a fresh compile and build of all modules)
+3. Build the current up-to-date relayer container image.
+Make sure you have a copy of the `hermes` binary in the root of the repo, as the docker script expects this.
+If you don't, you can run `cp ./target/debug/hermes .`.
+This command might take a few minutes since it will do a fresh compile and build of all modules:

+    `docker-compose -f ci/docker-compose-gaia-current.yml build relayer`

+> Note: If you're looking to test on a legacy version of gaia, run:
-    `docker-compose -f ci/docker-compose.yml build relayer`
+> `docker-compose -f ci/docker-compose-gaia-legacy.yml build relayer`

 4. Run all the containers (two containers, one for each chain and one for the relayer)